scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 from visual inspection of a plot like this (and it only gets worse for larger datasets).
-The plot function support most of the same fucntionality as the dendrogram plotting from ``scipy.cluster.hierarchy``, so you can view various truncations of th tree if necessary.
+The plot function support most of the same fucntionality as the dendrogram plotting from ``scipy.cluster.hierarchy``, so you can view various truncations of the tree if necessary.
 In practice, however, you are more likely to be interested in access the raw data for further analysis.
 Again we have ``to_networkx``, ``to_pandas`` and ``to_numpy``.
 This time the